-- Internal Audit: Assemble a team within your school with expertise in special education and curriculum development. - External Audit: Consider hiring an outside consultant with specialized knowledge and experience in program audits for Catholic schools. - Diocesan Resources: Check with your diocese.
+• Internal Audit: Assemble a team within your school with expertise in special education and curriculum development.

+• External Audit: Consider hiring an outside consultant with specialized knowledge and experience in program audits for faith-based schools.

+• Diocesan or Network Resources: Check with your diocese or network.
 They might offer program audit resources or support.